-- 10.1 Applicants may need to apply for a Provisional Statement where premises are being constructed, extended or substantially changed structurally for the purpose of licensable activities. - 10.2 This Policy applies to Provisional Statements in exactly the same way as to Premises Licences.
-Before premises with a Provisional Statement may be used for Licensable Activities an application must be made and granted for a Premises Licence or Club Premises Certificate. - 10.3 If representations are received in respect of an application for a Provisional Statement, conditions may be imposed on the Provisional Statement in the same manner as if it were a Premises Licence or the application may be refused by the Licensing Authority.
+- 10.1 Applicants may need to apply for a Provisional Statement where premises are being constructed, extended or substantially changed structurally for the purpose of licensable activities. - 10.2 This Licensing Authority's Policy in relation to Provisional Statements are identical to those for Premises Licences.
+Before premises with a Provisional Statement may be used for licensable activities an application must be made and granted for a Premises Licence or Club Premises Certificate. - 10.3 If representations are received in respect of an application for a Provisional Statement, conditions may be imposed on the provisional Statement in the same manner as if it were a Premises Licence or the application may be refused by the Licensing Authority.